 STEP 1: CHOOSE YOUR PICKGUARD

-We use the finest quality pick guards available, only from Allparts®.
+We use the finest quality pickguards available, only from Allparts®.
 These are standard 11-hole Stratocaster pickguards.
-We have them available in the following plys and colors:
+We have them available in the following styles and colors (note)

 We wanted to use the highest-quality, USA-Made pickguards available.
 We have Single Ply White (8-hole vintage style), 3-Ply White, Mint Green, Parchment, Black, White Pearloid, Parchment Pearloid, and Tortoise.